handong1587/handong1587.github.io/_posts/reading_and_thoughts/2015-09-16-from-schrodingers-cat-to-the-three-body-problem.md

 ---
 layout: post
 categories: reading_and_thoughts
-title: From Schrodinger's Cat To The Three-Body Problem
+title: From Schrodinger's Cat To The Three-Body Problem: How I Think About Life
 ---

 {{ page.title }}